matthias-reis/carda-gatsby/content/articles/2021/11/glacier-tongue.md

   Embrace", Rongeur released a new record.
 If you like your music raw and heavy or are a fan of bands like Neurosis, you shouldn't miss "Glacier Tongue".
-excerpt: Four years after their first official album, "An Asphyxiating Embrace", Rongeur released a new record on 5 November.
+excerpt: Four years after their first official album, "An Asphyxiating Embrace", Rongeur released a new record on November 5th.
 If you like your music raw and heavy or are a fan of bands like Neurosis and High on Fire, you shouldn't miss "Glacier Tongue".
 image: /img/glacier-tongue-1-.jpg